Skip to content

 two particles different wavelength speed of light

 The longer a photon’s wavelength is, the lower in energy it is.
 But all photons, regardless of wavelength/energy, move at the same speed: the speed of light.
-The number of wavelengths required to cover a certain, specified distance may change, but the light-travel-time is the same for both.
+This is, surprisingly, irrespective of the motion of the observer relative to light; the speed of light is the same for all observers.

 Credit: NASA/Sonoma State University/Aurore Simonnet